MaKsY2/solar-system/README.md

 - Run the program using Gradle: gradle run
 - Use the controls to manipulate the simulation:
-	- [ ] Use the mouse to drag the view
-	- [ ] Scroll the mouse wheel to zoom in and out

 ## License
 This project is licensed under the License - see the [LICENSE](https://github.com/michael2to3/solar-system/blob/main/LICENSE) file for details.